tmhglnd/total-serialism/docs/transform-methods.md

 ## lookup

-Build an array of items based on another array of indeces.
+Build an array of items based on an array of indeces looking up values from an input array.
 The values are wrapped within the length of the lookup array.
 Works with n-dimensional arrays.

 **arguments**
 - {Array} -> Array with indeces to lookup